DarienLibrary/website_content/content/_finished/coronavirus/community.md

 * For general information, [call 211](tel:211 "Call 211") or [visit the 211 website](https://dar.to/2QEumsV "Visit the 211 website").
 * If you are a vulnerable Senior in need of support, call Darien Human Services to be added to the Emergency Call List: [203-656-7328](tel:2036567328 "Call Darien Human Services").
 If you’re a Senior in need of a ride or other service, contact [At Home in Darien](https://dar.to/2TTzBpd "At Home in Darien"): [203-655-2227](tel:2036552227 "Call At Home in Darien").
-* For food options in Darien, see the [Town of Darien COVID-19 Update Page](https://dar.to/2Uw0eRJ "Town of Darien COVID-19 Update Page").
+* For food options in Darien, see the [Darien Chamber of Commerce](https://dar.to/2RisRkI "Darien Chamber of Commerce") website.
 * [Emergency Food Resources in Fairfield County](https://dar.to/2WIBit6 "Emergency Food Resources in Fairfield County") (Word document)
 * [Shelter in place advice](https://dar.to/39jJOS3 "Shelter in place advice") for those caring for elderly loved ones.
 <br />